2004 2005 2006 2007 2008 2009 2010 2011 2012

 The nub of problems with religious organisations is male control, not religion per se, so fair inclusion laws for women on corporate boards of directors currently

-being implemented in Australia by Sex Discrimination Commissioner Elizabeth Broderick should be extended to all organisations in receipt of government funding,
+being implemented in Australia by Sex Discrimination Commissioner Elizabeth Broderick should be extended to all organisations in receipt of government funding or tax-free status,

 in much the same way as the US Congress implemented fair inclusion laws for women in the financial industry in response to the GFC.